 #2: They Can Raise Blood Sugar

-Maltitol is a disaccharide, meaning it is made of two sugar units bonded together.
-One of the sugar units is glucose.
+Maltitol is a disaccharide, meaning it is made of two sugar units bonded together, one of the sugar units being glucose.

-When your digestive enzymes get to work on maltitol, it breaks the bond and liberates that glucose.
-The small intestine easily absorbs free glucose, and therefore causes an increase in blood sugar[*].
+When your digestive enzymes get to work on maltitol, the bond is broken and glucose is freed.
+The small intestine easily absorbs it and therefore it may cause an increase in blood sugar[*].

 If your aim is to stay in ketosis, you should definitely avoid maltitol.
 Even though the blood sugar spike isn’t as large as if you ate pure sugar, it’s not worth the risk of raising insulin.